Horse-drawn ambulance at Bellevue Hospital in 1895. Image: Public Domain via Wikimedia Commons

 1931 psychiatric building at Bellevue Hospital.

-Today some of the old buildings are encapsulated within old ones.
+Today some of the old buildings are encapsulated within new ones.
 Image via NYU.

 Check out how Steven Soderbergh is recreating 19th century hospitals New York City in The Knick and see more from our vintage photos column and